<< back to Guides

 - Add

-to carry custom error types (e.g.,UNAUTHORIZED
+extensions.codeto carry custom error types (e.g.,UNAUTHORIZED,VALIDATION_FAILED). - Use

-for observability. - Use middleware to standardize GraphQL errors.
+traceIdfor observability. - Use middleware to standardize GraphQL errors.

 π gRPC Error Handling (with gRPC Status Codes)

-to define structured errors.
-Use google.rpc.Status
+gRPC uses status.proto to define structured errors.
+Use google.rpc.Status.

 {